Natalie Portman Disputes Moby Dating Claims

 “I was surprised to hear that he characterized the very short time that I knew him as dating because my recollection is a much older man being creepy with me when I just had graduated high school.”

-The Oscar winner added that she was just 18-years-old at the time she met Moby, and ended communication with the singer after she realized that the then 33-year-old had intentions that extended beyond friendship.
+The Oscar winner added that she was just 18-years-old at the time she met Moby and ended communication with the singer after she realized that the then 33-year-old had intentions that extended beyond friendship.

-Portman also criticized the memoir’s publisher, Faber and Faber, for not fact checking any of the singer’s claims.
+Portman also criticized the memoir’s publisher Faber and Faber, for not fact checking any of the singer’s claims.
 She went so far as to accuse Moby of using the false anecdote to drum up press for the book’s release.

 Moby has since responded to the No Strings Attached actress’s claims on Instagram.